infor-design/enterprise/components/multiselect/multiselect.md

 </div>
 ```

 ## Behavior Guidelines

--   Multi-Select Dropdowns should have Checkboxes, to distinguish them from [Single-Select Drop Downs](https://soho.infor.com/index.php?p=component/single-select-dropdown).
+-   Multi-select dropdowns should have checkboxes, to distinguish them from [single-select drop downs](./dropdown).
 -   When choosing options from the Multi-Select Dropdown list, the list should remain open.

 ## Accessibility

-The Multi-Select List is fairly complex to make accessible.
+The multi-select list is fairly complex to make accessible.
 But generally this can be accomplished in three steps:

-1. Make sure the above keyboard shortcuts are used.
+1. Make sure the correct keyboard shortcuts are used
-2. Make sure that there is a label which matches both the input and any shadow element inputs and identifies the field and is correctly matched using the label for to the input id.
+2. Make sure that there is a `<label>` which matches both the `<input>` and any shadow element `<inputs>`, identifies the field, and is correctly matched using the `<label>` for the `<input>` `id`
 3. Use the following aria tags:
-    -   role="combobox" - must be set on the input
+    -   `role="combobox"` on the `<input>`
-    -   aria-expanded - set to true when the list is expanded, set to false when closed
+    -   `aria-expanded` set to `true` when the list is expanded and set to `false` when closed
-    -   role="listbox" on the open list
+    -   `role="listbox"` on the open list
-    -   role="option" on each list item
+    -   `role="option"` on each list item
-    -   aria-activedescendant - associates the input to the active list item.
-Must be removed if no options are selected
+    -   `aria-activedescendant` to associate the `<input>` to the active list item.
+It must be removed if no options are selected
-    -   aria-controls on the input field, containing the ID of the matching drop down list
+    -   `aria-controls` on the input field, containing the ID of the matching dropdown list

 ## Keyboard Shortcuts

--   **Tab** and **Shift-Tab** moves focus into and out of the dropdown.
-If the list is open, tab will close the list selection the current item and tab to the next focusable element.
+-   <kbd>Tab</kbd> and <kbd>Shift+Tab</kbd> moves focus into and out of the dropdown.
+If the list is open, <kbd>Tab</kbd> will close the list, selecting the current item, and move to the next focusable element
--   **Alt Down Arrow** or **Down Arrow** opens the dropdown list and moves focus to the selected option.
+-   <kbd>Alt + Down Arrow</kbd> or <kbd>Down Arrow</kbd> opens the dropdown list and moves focus to the selected option.
 If nothing is selected, then focus moves to the first option in the list.
-If the combobox is not editable, then the space bar may also be used to open the dropdown list (future).
+If the combobox is not editable, then <kbd>Space</kbd> may also be used to open the dropdown list
--   **Up and Down Arrow** moves focus up and down the list.
-As focus moves inside the dropdown list, the edit field is updated.
+-   <kbd>Up</kbd> and <kbd>Down</kbd> arrows moves focus up and down the list.
+As focus moves inside the dropdown list, the edit field is updated
--   **Enter** selects the current item on the list, updates the edit field, highlights the selected item in the dropdown list, closes the dropdown list and returns focus to the input field.
+-   <kbd>Enter</kbd> selects the current item on the list, updates the edit field, highlights the selected item in the dropdown list, closes the dropdown list and returns focus to the input field
--   **Escape key** closes the dropdown list, returns focus to the edit field, and does not change the current selection.
+-   <kbd>Escape</kbd> closes the dropdown list, returns focus to the edit field, and does not change the current selection
--   **Typing a letter (printable character) key** opens the list and filters to the items that start with that printable letter.
+-   Typing a letter opens the list and filters to the items that start with that letter

 ## States and Variations

-The Multi-Select Dropdown uses the same states as the Text Input field, while the list values use the same states as those in the context menu.
-The trigger icon supports the following states:

--   Normal
--   Focus
--   Hover
--   Active

 When a Multi-Select Dropdown is read-only or disabled, the trigger icon is not shown.